AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 | `3`   | Up        |
 | `4`   | Down      |

 The `_timer` will be used to track the total amount of time passed between updates, and the `_tickTime` is the target time that needs to be reached before we actually update the snake.
 Basically X amount of time must pass before the snake is updated to move one space.
 By default MonoGame will attempt to run the game at 60 frames per second (FPS).
-If we don't limit somehow how often the snake moves, then it will move 60 spaces every second, which is visually too fast to play the game.
+If we don't limit how often the snake moves, then it will move 60 spaces every second, which is visually too fast to play the game.
 So we use the timers to limit this.

 Finally, a single `bool` value `_isPlaying` will be used to track the game state for if the game is being played or not.